Summit County 4-H Projects

 Summit County 4-H offers over 25 different projects, including 4-H STEM, horses, sewing, fly fishing, archery and more.
 All 4-H clubs have an adult volunteer leader who specializes in that project and enjoys working with youth.
 In 4-H projects, youth members learn life skills while learning the hands-on skill of the project.

-Current / Upcoming 4-H Projects4-H Robotics for Teens (pdf)
+Current / Upcoming 4-H Projects4-H Robotics TEAM - First Lego League Challenge in October! (pdf)

 4-H Rocketry - Summer 2018 (pdf)